Watch this video: an invitation from Bishop Pat to attend safeguarding seminars.

 Safeguarding is a part of the Formation process, as per the requirements of the National Office for Professional Standards.

-Attending safeguarding seminars is mandatory for all those who work with children, youth and vulnerable adults.
+Attending safeguarding workshops is mandatory for all those who work with children, youth and vulnerable adults.
 If you are a involved in ministry as a volunteer/worker in any of your parish or ethnic communities, you need to complete the safeguarding requirements.
 You could be involved in any of the following ministries/roles:

 - Children’s Liturgy of the Word